 The last thing you need to think about is the kinds of materials you’ll need for each activity.
 These can range from books and charts to paper and markers to song lyrics, CD players, game boards, dice and cards.

 If you are more of a visual learner, consider the flow chart above which reinforces the steps for writing activity/lesson plans.
 Start with your objective, then choose your activities for presentation, practice and production, and finally, make a list of all the materials you will need for each activity to meet each objective.

-This should streamline your planning process and maybe make it just as fun as the teaching itself.
+Using the flow chart at the top of this article and the lesson plan template should streamline your planning process and maybe make it just as fun as the teaching itself.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!